 According to a survey, roughly 33% of employees make the decision of staying onboard or quitting within the first 30 days of joining a company.
 A different survey summarised that nearly 28% of employees are willing to quit a new job within the first 90 days due to poor onboarding practices and/or if it doesn’t meet their requirements.

 For HR professionals, statistics like this can be intimidating.
-Hiring a new employee isn’t easy and it impacts an organisation financially and operationally.
+Hiring a new employee isn’t easy and it impacts an organization financially and operationally.
 When you hire an employee, you want him/ her to stick around for a long time and add to the company’s profits.
-For this, you need to ensure that the first few interactions of your new hires with the organisation are smooth and motivating.
+For this, you need to ensure that the first few interactions of your new hires with the organization are smooth and motivating.
 HR needs to up their onboarding game for helping new hires adjust to the new organizational setup and work culture.

-Communicate with New Hires Before Their First Day
+1. Communicate with New Hires Before Their First Day

 You should take the initiative to communicate with new hires, prior to their first day.
 Simple communication such as informing them about the general rules, things to know for their first day or even having their new manager reach out, goes a long way in easing any apprehension the new employee could have.
-A simple way to communicate with new hires is by sharing resources about the organisation culture, prior to joining.
-Sharing videos, social media posts and blogs related to work culture will reduce your work going forward and also provide a brief idea to the new hires about the way your organisation functions.
+A simple way to communicate with new hires is by sharing resources about the organization culture, prior to joining.
+Sharing videos, social media posts, and blogs related to work culture will reduce your work going forward and also provide a brief idea to the new hires about the way your organization functions.

-Many companies are adopting the process of online onboarding using the best HRMS software to make the first day of new joiners less stressful.
+Many companies are adopting the process of online onboarding using the best HRMS to make the first day of new joiners less stressful.
 IDFC Bank, for example, has a great pre-joining technique wherein they provide the new hire with a pre-loaded gift card so they can have coffee with friends.
 This simple activity is not only a great little bonus for the employee to join but a great way to market the brand to others.

-Make Their First Day Count
+2. Make Their First Day Count

 The onboarding day gives you a chance to make a positive impression on the new joiners.
-Take your new employee on a tour around the office, have their desk setup for them, introduce the employee on the floor and over email, and treat them to lunch on the house.
-It is also important to hold an orientation for your employees wherein you run them through the basics like parking information, canteen facility (if any), break time and other general office rules and nuances.
+Take your new employee on a tour around the office, have their desk set up for them, introduce the employee on the floor and over email, and treat them to lunch on the house.
+It is also important to hold an orientation for your employees wherein you run them through the basics like parking information, canteen facility (if any), break time, and other general office rules and nuances.

 A company can take pointers from Flipkart which, for select employees, provides pick-up by chauffeur-driven cars on the first day and sends them on a treasure hunt to familiarise themselves with the office.
 Even Oyo Rooms has an interesting first-day ritual where new employees are assigned nicknames such as ‘warrior’ or ‘spartan’ to add excitement to their job on the first day.